AdityaSahrawat/fsd_project/README.md

-# UniConnet
+# UniKonnect

 A campus community platform where students can report problems, start discussions, and engage through comments in real-time with secure authentication.

 ## 🎯 Project Overview

-CampusVoice is a web application designed to give students a centralized platform to:
+UniKonnect is a web application designed to give students a centralized platform to:
 - **Report Campus Problems** - Submit and track campus issues (broken facilities, safety concerns, etc.)
 - **Start Discussions** - Create and participate in campus-related conversations
 - **Engage with Community** - Comment and interact in real-time without page reloads